Asadullah-Dal17/Qr-code-detection-distance-estimation/README.md

 Maximizing the Range 🐎 of QR code detecting with Optical-flow 🔎

 ## Distance Estimation, Maximized Ranged Detection

+Estimating the distance using QR code detection and Optical flow

 Known width or height measurement, since QR code are Square(width and height are same here)